 The Lakenvelder breed has ancient origins.
 In the Middle Ages it was grazed around castles and monasteries for its tender meat, and in some cases milk production, and was favored for its beauty and placid nature.

 The first record of the breed can be found in a 1642 painting by the Dutch painter Cornelig Huysman, exhibited in the Herzog Anton Ulrich Museum in Braunschweig.
 However, the origin of the name is uncertain: it may derive from the small village of Lakerveld in the province of South Holland or from the Dutch word "laken", meaning cloth and referring to the white belt around the cow's belly.

 The Lakenvelder has a completely black or brown coat with this characteristic white band around its mid section.
-Ideally the band should not be wider then 25 cm and should not extend beyond the cow's shoulders or hips.
+Ideally the band is no wider then 25cm and does not extend beyond the cow's shoulders or hips.
 The tongue, udder and the tip of the horns are also usually brown or black.

 It is a robust breed, very resistant to illness, which means the animals can stay outside for part of the year - from April/May to September/October.
 During the long winter months the cows are kept inside in free-range stables.
 The calves are born outside, usually unassisted, and are reared on cow's milk and pasture.

 The animals are primarily raised for their meat, the quality of which is linked to the natural environment in which they live, and their ability to move around pastures freely.
 Dairy production is a secondary reason for farming this breed.

 Thanks to the work and commitment of the Vereiniging Lakenvelder Runderen organization and the Lakenvelder Beef Committee, there has been renewed interest in the breed and it is now considered an excellent choice for family farms, in particular due to the ease of breeding and it's intelligent and placid nature.